evhub/coconut/HELP.md

 ### `data`

-The final mainstay of functional programming that Coconut improves in Python is the use of values, or immutable data types.
+Another  mainstay of functional programming that Coconut improves in Python is the use of values, or immutable data types.
 Immutable data can be very useful because it guarantees that once you have some data it won't change, but in Python creating custom immutable data types is difficult.
 Coconut makes it very easy by providing `data` blocks.

 The syntax for `data` blocks is a cross between the syntax for functions and the syntax for classes.
 The first line looks like a function definition (`data name(args):`), but the rest of the body looks like a class, usually containing method definitions.
 This is because while `data` blocks actually end up as classes in Python, Coconut automatically creates a special, immutable constructor based on the given `args`.